GentleZhu/ReMine/docs/README.md

 #### **Task Overview**

 Extracting entities and their relations from text is an important task for understanding massive text corpora.
-Open information extraction (IE) systems mine relation tuples (i.e., entity arguments and a predicate string to describe their relation) from sentences.
+Open information extraction (IE) systems mine relation tuples <*head entity*, *predicate*, *tail entity*>(i.e., entity arguments and a predicate string to describe their relation) from sentences.
 These relation tuples are not confined to a predefined schema for the relations of interests.
 However, current Open IE systems focus on modeling *local* context information in a sentence to extract relation tuples, while ignoring the fact that *global* statistics in a large corpus can be *collectively* leveraged to identify high-quality sentence-level extractions.

 <br />